solarpatrol/cesium-bower/README.md

 This is a [Bower](http://bower.io/) package for amazing [Cesium](http://cesiumjs.org) JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.

-The package contains source files from original `Source` directory under `src` directory and a version built with original `npm run minifyRelease` [Gulp.js](http://gulpjs.com/) task under `dist` directory.
-Please note that latest [Node.js](http://nodejs.org) is required to run the task properly.
+The package contains source files from original `Source` directory under `src` directory and built minified files from `Build/Cesium` directory under `dist` directory.

 ## Installation